-Founded in 1977, Samarco is a closely held company.
-Its main product is iron ore pellets sold to the steel industry in countries in the Americas, the Middle East, Asia and Europe.
+Founded in 1977, Samarco is a privately held mining company.
+Its main product, iron ore pellets, is being sold to the steel industry in countries of the Americas, the Middle East, Asia and Europe.

-The company with a 40-year history in the Brazilian mining sector has two operational locations: Germano, in Mariana and Ouro Preto (MG), where iron ore is extracted and beneficiated in three concentrators, and Ubu, in Anchieta (ES), where there are four pelletizing plants.
-The units are connected by three 400-km pipelines that cross 25 municipalities in two states.
+The company, 42 years active in the Brazilian mineral sector, has two operating units: Germano, in Mariana and Ouro Preto (MG), where iron ore extraction and beneficiation was carried out in three concentrators, and Ubu, in Anchieta (ES), where four pelletizing plants are located.
+The units are interconnected by three 400-kilometer-long pipelines, which run through 25 municipalities of the two states.

-Samarco produced 24.9 million tons of iron ore in 2015, the year that it froze its operations, of which 97% were in pellets and 3% in fines.
-In that same year, it was also the 12th largest exporter in Brazil, earning R$ 6.5 billion and generating around 6 thousand direct and indirect jobs.
+In 2015, when Samarco halted its operations, 24.9 million tons were produced, 97% in pellets and 3% in iron ore fines.
+That year, the company was the 12th largest exporter in Brazil, with a revenue of R$ 6.5 billion, and generated around 6 thousand direct and indirect jobs.

-Throughout its history, the company has always been praised for honoring its commitments to society and the environment and this conduct remains until today.
-It is for this reason that the Company expresses its dismay at the breach of the Fundão dam, in the municipality of Mariana, in November 2015.
+Throughout its history, the company has always dedicated itself to honoring its commitments to society and the environment and this conduct remains to this day.
+It is for this reason that the Company expresses its dismay at the collapse of the Fundao dam in November 2015.

-The failure of the dam on November 05, 2015, caused environmental damage, impacting families in the region and other localities along the Doce River.
-We apologize for the damage caused to the communities and to the society and we are aware that all of our actions will not bring back the lives lost.
+The dam collapse, on November 5, 2015, caused environmental damage, impacting families in the region and other locations along the Doce River.
+We sincerely apologize for the harm caused to communities and society and we know that none of our actions can bring back those who lost their lives.

-Click here and learn more about what is needed in order for Samarco to resume operations.
+Click here to learn more about what is needed for Samarco to resume its operations.